RocketSoftware/rocket-mvbasic/docs/usage/KnownIssues.md

 **MVVS-653** reporting syntax error for "open(line) = 1" in the parser

-**MVVS-693** Custom documentation should refresh automatically

 **MVVS-843** parser reporting syntax issue in APP.PROGS\AMLC

-**MVVS-925** Format case change should respect the casing in user functions

 **MVVS-927** Variables name displayed in breadcrumbs rather than functions name in some cases